 A good clipper should come with extras such as attachment combs, scissors, extra blades, blade oil, and a cleaning brush.
 Sometimes you’ll also find that clippers come with other grooming tools such as nail files or nail clips as well.

-Clippers can get kind of pricy, so it’s essential to figure out what your budget is and plan accordingly.
+Clippers can get kind of pricey, so it’s essential to figure out what your budget is and plan accordingly.
 Make sure clippers are of good quality, especially if they have a high cost.

 An excellent way to figure out whether you’ll be getting your money’s worth is by reading product reviews from other dog owners.
 Reviews will give you better insight into whether a clipper will work on your pet’s hair (and often will include photos of pets who have been groomed with them so you can see just how well they worked).
 Just be wary of reviews that have been exchanged for payment.